 Assess the following to evaluate your fit academically and personally to the available programs of interest:

-- Location (distance from family and friends), size (city services and entertainment) and rural verses metropolitan
+- Location (distance from family and friends), size (city services and entertainment), and rural versus metropolitan

 - Career/academic opportunities for your partner (if applicable)